aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicercache/_index.md

 ```

-Returns whether the slicer associated with the specified slicer cache is based on an Non-OLAP data source.
-Read-only
+Indicates whether the slicer associated with the specified slicer cache is based on an Non-OLAP data source.

 **Example**